edutap-eu/.github/profile/README.md

 - [eduTEAMS](https://eduteams.org/)
 - *[InAcademia](https://inacademia.org/)*

 Disclaimer: eduTAP is currently a project by the "European University Alliance" [EUGLOH (European University Alliance for Global Health)](https://eugloh.eu/) and not an official Géant Service or Product.
-It is in concept and pilot phase, proving to the responsible DG EAC that an inter-university campus can provide interoperable services for own and incoming HEI memebers.
+It is in the concept and pilot phase (multiple prototypes), proving to the responsible DG EAC that an inter-university campus can provide interoperable services for its own and incoming HEI members.

 ## Goals :dart: